Upright Posture Practice

 With practice it then becomes easier to find a spinal posture that is both long and relaxed at the same time, one that uses minimum effort to stay upright.

-One of the easiest ways to practice both the slouch and slouch zero is to break the body down into elements and practice relaxing and then lengthening only those elements.
+One of the easiest ways to practice both the slouch and slouch zero is to break the body down into elements and practice relaxing and then lengthening those elements each in relative isolation.